dfki-ric/phobos/README.md

 ## Features

 - WYSIWYG editor for robot models using Blender
+- CLI tools for fast and easy model handling and inspection
-- CLI tool for automated model processing
+- CI tool to run phobos headless in your CI-pipeline for atomated model processing and maintenance
 - Import and export of **URDF**, **SDF** **SMURF** and other [formats](https://github.com/dfki-ric/phobos/wiki/Formats)
 - Easy definition of robot kinematics (links and joints)